name: browserbase

 Local mode

-browse env localstarts a clean isolated local browserbrowse env local --auto-connectreuses an already-running debuggable Chrome and falls back to isolated if nothing is availablebrowse env local <port|url>attaches to a specific CDP target- Best for: development, localhost, trusted sites, and reproducible runs
+browse open <url> --localstarts a clean isolated local browser sessionbrowse open <url> --auto-connectreuses an already-running local Chrome sessionbrowse open <url> --cdp <port|url>attaches to a specific CDP target- Best for: development, localhost, trusted sites, and reproducible runs

 Remote mode (Browserbase)